hgrecco/pint/docs/performance.rst

 When the registry is instantiated, the definition file is parsed, loaded and some pre-calculations are made to speed-up certain common operations.
-This process can be time consuming for a large defintion file such as the default one (and very comprehensive) provided with pint.
+This process can be time consuming for a large definition file such as the default one (and very comprehensive) provided with pint.
 This can have a significant impact in command line applications that create and drop registries.